abstractionlair/www/conversations/index.md

 permalink: /conversations/
 ---

 # Curated AI Conversations
+This page contains a selection of conversations about AI with different models, but predominantly Claude.

 ## Featured Conversations
+This is a selection of what I think are the most interesting individual conversations.
+Most are also in the larger collections below.
+But there may be a couple that I added after I had already created the consolidated collections.

 - [Reasoning Models as Unrolled Neural Networks](/conversations/featured/reasoning-models-as-unrolled-neural-networks/)
 - [Transformer Information Flow and Architecture Deep Dive](/conversations/featured/transformer-information-flow-and-architecture-deep-dive/)